belmegatron/OneHead/README.md

 - ### Leaderboard
     Players can view a leaderboard which is based on an IHL Rating.
 - ### Behaviour system
-    Players can be commended or reported based on their performace in game.
+    Players can be commended or reported based on their performance in game.
 - ### Team Balancing
     Teams are balanced by an internal rating which incorporates both the player's DOTA MMR and their IHL rating.
 - ### Automated Discord Channel Admin